Quechua alphabet: History

 It was in the early 20th century that new holistic orthographical proposals appeared, such as Francisco Chukiwanka and Julián Palacios' 1914 alphabet and Julio C. Tello's 1923 orthography.
-Innovative proposals crystalized in two alphabetic proposals first appeared in Cuzco city: the La Paz alphabet, and the one proposed by poet Andrés Alencaste (also known as Killku Warak'a).
+Innovative proposals crystalized in two alphabetic proposals first appeared in Cuzco city: the La Paz alphabet, and the one proposed by poet Andrés Alencastre (also known as Killku Warak'a).
 The so-called 'La Paz alphabet' was first proposed by editors of Cuzco journal Tradición (Tradition) in 1950, and later ratified in La Paz by the III Congreso Indigenista Inteamericano (Third Inter-American Pro-Indigenous Congress).
 It remained the most used Quechua orthography until 1975.
 On the other hand, although unsuccessful, Killku Warak'a's alphabet is almost identical to the current official alphabet, and was the first to apply a phonemic principle to vowels so that he proposed to use just one letter for each vowel phoneme //ɪ, a, ʊ//.